- Magnet fishing makes use of a strong magnet to recover magnetic objects from water.

 - Not only is it very useful to recover lost items but is also rapidly becoming a favorite pastime/hobby for hundreds of people worldwide.

 - Magnets come in different weights and sizes and are measured in diameter (mm) and pull force (Llbs or Kg).

 - A really good strong magnet

 - Somewhere to put place your finds such as a bucket

 - A way to clean your hands e.g. hand sanitizer

-Your magnet needs an eyebolt (see image) for threading your rope through.
-Most people suggest you invest in a Neodymium Magnet.
-See our guide to which magnet you should buy or click the menu at the top to browse for yourself.
+Your magnet needs an eyebolt for threading your rope through.
+We suggest you invest in a Neodymium Magnet.
+You can find our Top 10 recommended magnets here.

-Most people go with either Paracord or Nylon rope.
+A Paracord or Nylon rope is highly recommended.
 We’ve reviewed some ropes here.

 Gloves will not only protect your hands from the much and dirt involved with dragging items from a lake but they will also stop you from getting any injuries from the sharp metallic objects that you will be pulling out.